BalaM314/mlogx/docs.md

 * set a variable with two different types
 * use a jump label that doesn't exist
 * define a jump label twice

+You will not get an error if you attempt to use a number as a boolean.

 ## Porting tool
 Run `mlogx port [file]` to port a .mlog file to .mlogx.
 This will apply shorthands and remove trailing zeroes from commands.